ultralytics/ultralytics/docs/en/integrations/coreml.md

     - **Downloaded Models**: These models are fetched from a server as needed.
 This approach is suitable for larger models or those needing regular updates.
 It helps keep the app bundle size smaller.

 - **Cloud-Based Deployment**: CoreML models are hosted on servers and accessed by the iOS app through API requests.
 This scalable and flexible option enables easy model updates without app revisions.
 It's ideal for complex models or large-scale apps requiring regular updates.
-However, it does require an internet connection and may pose latency and security issues​.
+However, it does require an internet connection and may pose latency and security issues.

 ## Exporting YOLOv8 Models to CoreML